-Usually, when bad things happen, they don’t come with an advanced notice.
-For times when an unforeseen tragedy strikes, surrendering a policy is always an available option.
-It is optimal when someone requires instant cash as it is safe and easy.
+Usually, when bad things happen, they don’t come with advanced notice.
+For times when unexpected tragedy strikes, surrendering a policy is always an available option.
+It is optimal when someone requires instant cash as it is safe and comfortable.
 You should not confuse this with a loan.

 Change in policies

 As time passes by, things usually change for the better.
-The policy you thought was the best deal may look bleak in front of other policies offered today.
-The one you have may not have all their perks and thus, this might be the ideal time for you to search for some other, better options with the surrender value that you currently own.
+The plan you thought was the best deal may look bleak in front of other policies offered today.
+The one you have may not have all their perks, and thus, this might be the ideal time for you to search for some other, better options with the surrender value that you currently own.

 Penalties and Surrender Charges